Jokic, Nuggets regroup to rally past Timberwolves 123-116

 TIP-INS

-Timberwolves: Minnesota rookie Anthony Edwards scored 15 points. … Beasley had 15.
+Timberwolves: Minnesota rookie Anthony Edwards scored 15 points. … Beasley had 15 and Vanderbilt 11.

 Nuggets: F Michael Porter Jr. missed a third straight game due to the league’s health and safety protocols involving COVID-19. … The Nuggets won a coach’s challenge late in the third.
 P.J.
 Dozier’s foul on a 3-point attempt was overturned.